GowerCampbell/BrightBerry-PomodoroApp/README.md

 - 🧩 **Unlockable Knowledge Chunks**: Store and visualize your learning progress in a "brain map."
 - 📅 **Custom Schedule Planner**: Tailor your focus sessions to match your personal rhythms.
 - 🎨 **Neurodivergent-Friendly Interface**: Designed with smooth edges and no harsh boxes to minimize cognitive strain.

 ---

-# 📊 Diagrams

-Here is your updated `📊 Diagrams` section, with the **Class Diagram** on the left and the **explanation on the right**, using responsive HTML that works in most Markdown renderers:

----